codi-workshop/codi-workshop.github.io/index.md

 Endorsed by [SIGDIAL](https://www.sigdial.org/)

-**There will be a second edition of the workshop in 2021!
-More information soon.**
+**There will be a second edition of the workshop in 2021: please visit our new website (https://sites.google.com/view/codi-2021)**

 # Workshop on Computational Approaches to Discourse